How to Download Chromedriver for Selenium (Step-by-Step Guide)

 If you’re just getting started with Selenium and want a step-by-step beginner guide, check out our complete Selenium tutorial with Java.

-Now that you have ChromeDriver, but Selenium doesn’t know where it is.
+Now that you have ChromeDriver, Selenium doesn’t know where it is.
 You need to tell Selenium where to find it.

 There are two options.